mmcelhan/nfl_capstone/README.md

 ![Data Flow Diagram](diagrams/data_flow_diagram.png)

+General thesis: We can create a model to predict NFL player effectiveness through college statistics and workout numbers.

 I think we have everything we need in terms of raw data in the raw_players folder-a few things.